awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 Managing Profiles
 =================

-This section describes how to use the |TWPALL| to manage your profiles in the AWS SDK store.
+This section describes how to use the Tools for PowerShell to manage your profiles in the AWS SDK store.
 You can also manage the AWS SDK store by using the :tvs-ug:`Toolkit for Visual Studio <tkv_setup>` or programmatically by using the |sdk-net|_.
 For directions about how to manage profiles in the credentials file, see :aws-gr:`Best Practices for Managing AWS Access Keys <aws-access-keys-best-practices>`.